-Mental Health & Wellness: Your mental health requires as many check-ins as your physical health; it is important to remember that to balance your wellness, you must spend equal time caring for your mind and body.
-The Mental Wellness Task Force, as part of the UPMC Healthy Lifestyle Program, offers a Lunch and Learn series about mental health on campus.
-Resources are also available for the Pitt community online, including webinars and counseling.
+Mental Health & Wellness: Your mental health requires as many check-ins as your physical health; it is important to remember that to balance your wellness, you must spend equal time caring for your mind as you do your body.
+The Mental Wellness Task Force, as part of the UPMC Healthy Lifestyle Program, offers a Lunch and Learn series about mental health on campus, as well as a seasonal Mental Wellness Book Club.
+Resources are also available for the Pitt community online, including webinars and counseling through Life Solutions.

-Mindfulness on the Go: The Health & Wellness Center on campus provides services and programs for employees and students to use to bring more balance to your mindful wellness.
-One-on-one health coaching includes sessions like Mindfulness on the Go, which offers practices like breathing exercises and stress management techniques you can use at work or on your own.
+Mindfulness on the Go: The MyHealth@Work Health & Wellness Center on campus provides services and programs for employees and students to use to bring more balance to your mindful wellness.
+One-on-one health coaching includes sessions like mindfulness on the go, which offers practices like breathing exercises and stress management techniques you can use at work or on your own.

 Local Places of Worship: Mindfulness is more than just caring for your mental health.
 It's also about learning how to connect with your community and find purpose and intent within yourself.
 There are many local places of worship surrounding Pitt and the Oakland neighborhood in Pittsburgh for you to explore on your own.